cyder222/simple_world_js/README.md

 You can use like following code.

-Attension, if you want use for realtime usage, you should use web worker to process audio featrue extraction (and audio synthesys)
+Attension, if you want to use for realtime usage, you should use web worker to process audio featrue extraction (and audio synthesys)
 ```sample.worklet.js
 import { default as Module } from "./WorldJS.js";
 import { HeapAudioBuffer, RingBuffer }